ThreeOhSeven/Frontend/README.md

 git clone https://github.com/ThreeOhSeven/Frontend.git
 ```

-And open in Android Studio
+Open in Android Studio, build the project, and run it to install on device.

 ## Authors